nf-core/website/markdown/events/2022/bytesize-chipseq.md

 ## Bytesize: nf-core/chipseq

-This week, Jose Espinosa-Carrasco ([@JoseEspinosa](https://github.com/joseespinosa/)) will talk about the newest developments in the nf-core/chipseq pipeline.
+This week, Phil Ewels ([@ewels](https://github.com/ewels/)) will talk about the newest developments in the nf-core/chipseq pipeline.